CNN Türk: CNN Investigation

+On 8 December 2021, CNN International allegedly launched an investigation into perceived "bias at CNN Türk" after growing public criticism of the parent network on CNN Türk's editorial stance, sending a committee to examine its political coverage and assess whether the broadcaster was adhering to CNN's editorial standards.

 Controversies

 CNN Türk was one of the Turkish news channels which was criticised for not covering the Gezi Park protests.
 On June 2, 2013, at 1:00am, CNN Türk was broadcasting a documentary on penguins while CNN International was showing live coverage of the protests in Turkey.

-[On the afternoon of Friday, May 31, 2013] CNN Turk was broadcasting a food show, featuring the “flavors of Niğde.”
-Other major Turkish news channels were showing a dance contest and a roundtable on study-abroad programs.
 It was a classic case of the revolution not being televised.
 The whole country seemed to be experiencing a cognitive disconnect, with Twitter saying one thing, the government saying another, and the television off on another planet.